 Coming back to active Membership between middle of November until middle of January:

-Everyone, who will come back to active Membership between middle of November until middle of January, will be informed via email shortly before the start of the upcoming Membership Renewal (Renewal email from firstname.lastname@example.org will be sent starting middle of November), that they have been reinstated to active Membership and that they will go through the online Renewal process as active and not as On-Leave Member.
+Everyone, who will come back to active Membership between middle of November until middle of January, will be informed via email shortly before the start of the upcoming Membership Renewal (auto-generated Renewal Notice emails sent from firstname.lastname@example.org will be starting middle of November), that they have been reinstated to active Membership and that they will go through the online Renewal process as active and not as On-Leave Member.
 This email will count as confirmation, that they will be officially reinstated at the Board Meeting in January.

 On-Leave status during the Membership Renewal: